-In the state of Texas, there is only one method in which to gain the necessary qualifications to become a licensed barber: a formal barbering program.
+In Texas there is only one method in which to gain the necessary qualifications to become a licensed barber: a formal barbering program.
 Students are required to undertake a minimum of 1500 hours of registered coursework at a barber college.
 This will be sufficient to practice as a barber following examinations.

 Undertake state licensing exams

-In the state of Texas, there are two licensing exams that must be completed: the theoretical exam and the practical exam.
+In Texas there are two licensing exams that must be completed: the theoretical exam and the practical exam.
 Barber examinations in Texas are written and conducted by the PSI.
-There is a $55 fee that must be paid for when registering for each exam.
+There is a $55 fee that must be paid when registering for each exam.

-The main concepts that will be covered in the theory exam may include (but are not limited to) the following:
+The main concepts that will be covered in the theory exam may include:

 - Scientific concepts

 - Skin care and facial services